-There’s enthusiasm at the initial stage of this process.
-A few weeks in, however, approximately 90% lose interest…Why?
+Most of us are enthusiastic at the initial stage of this process.
+A few weeks in, approximately 90% lose interest…Why?
 Not necessarily due to laziness or lack of commitment, but due to lack of organization.
 Not well-thought-out or planned.
 To be successful the change needs to be taken seriously.

 An excellent form of exercise is walking twenty to thirty minutes daily.
 Meditation is also a great way of maintaining health and happiness.
 Make a schedule for your daily routine.
-Wake up time; Excersize time; Meditation time; Breakfast time.
+Wake up time; Exercise time; Meditation time; Breakfast time.
 Not necessarily in that order.
 Meditation at least ten to fifteen minutes.
 A healthy mind and body make a Happy and Fruitful life.

 This is a life-changing event.
 A state of mind should be taken seriously.
-Don’t be discouraged if you slip back into your old routine.
-Engaging the whole family is a great help.
-During exercise young children especially are eager and they make it a lot of fun.
-Starting them early gives them discipline and organization early in life.
+Don’t be discouraged if you slip up at times.
+Engaging the whole family could be a great help.
+Young children especially are eager, and they make it a lot of fun.
+Starting them out gives them discipline and organization early in life.
 However, if they’re definitely not interested, they should not be forced.